Normaliz/PyNormaliz/README.md

 * python 3.4 or higher
 * Normaliz 3.9.0 or higher <https://github.com/Normaliz/Normaliz/releases>

-The source packages of the Normaliz realeases contain PyNormaliz.
+The source packages of the Normaliz releases contain PyNormaliz.

 ## Installation